learn-co-curriculum/skills-based-js-scope/README.md

 ## The Key To Scope

-The key to scope in JavaScript boils down to the `var` keyword, which defines the scope of a variable.
-We reviewed this in the variables lesson, but the `var` keyword makes a variable have a local scope.
+To determine a variable's scope in JavaScript, ask yourself two questions:

+    1. Is it declared inside a function?
+    2. Is it declared with the `var` keyword?

+If a variable is declared in the outermost scope of a project, it's going to be global no matter what – that is, whether you write `var foo = 'bar'` or `foo = 'bar'`.
+Remember, saying that a variable is "global" in JavaScript just means that it's a property of the top-most object.
+(In the browser, that object is `window`; in other environments (like Node.js), it could be `global`.)

+Inside a function, variables declared with `var` are only available within that function's scope.
+Variable's declared without `var` attach themselves to the global object.

-Contrast this to Ruby's variable scoping mechanisms: Where Ruby uses prefixes to determine a variable's scope, JavaScript gives you two options `var` for local variables or nothing for globals.
+Contrast this to Ruby's variable scoping mechanisms: Where Ruby uses prefixes to determine a variable's scope, JavaScript determines scope primarily based on where a variable is declared (and only when declared within a function does any sort of keyword prefix matter).

 In our `myFunction` function, the variable `y` was defined with the `var` keyword.
 If instead, we had done: